The Private Competition Enforcement Review: Poland

 Cases concerning private antitrust litigation are heard before the district courts, regardless of the value of the claim.8

 The limitation period in cases of private antitrust enforcement is five years from the date the claimant became aware of the loss resulting from the competition law infringement, or should have become aware of it if it had exercised due diligence.
-The limitation period cannot, however, be extended to longer than 10 years from the date of the occurrence of the infringement.9 The limitation period starts running only if the competition law infringement ceases to exist or is suspended if proceedings regarding the case are launched by the President of the Office of Competition and Consumer Protection (OCCP), the European Commission or any national competition authority within the EU.10 That suspension is automatically lifted and the limitation period continues to run one year after the proceedings before the relevant authority are concluded.11 Unlike the Damages Directive,12 the Private Enforcement Act does not provide for a suspension of the limitation period while parties attempt to resolve a dispute amicably.
+The limitation period cannot, however, be extended to longer than 10 years from the date of the occurrence of the infringement.9 The limitation period starts running only if the competition law infringement ceases to exist or is suspended if proceedings regarding the case are launched by the President of the Office of Competition and Consumer Protection (OCCP), the European Commission or any national competition authority within the EU.10 This is a significant change to the benefits for claimants from the previous regime where the launch of OCCP proceedings did not suspend the limitation period.11 The suspension is automatically lifted and the limitation period continues to run one year after the proceedings before the relevant authority are concluded.12 Unlike the Damages Directive,13 the Private Enforcement Act does not provide for a suspension of the limitation period while parties attempt to resolve a dispute amicably.

 Note that the Private Enforcement Act also amended the Civil Code by changing how limitation periods are calculated for damages actions based on torts.
-Any three-year limitation period13 that had not expired prior to the enforcement of the Private Enforcement Act started to run on the day the Act entered into force.14 The amendment has proved important over the past few years, in several cases unrelated to competition law.15
+Any three-year limitation period14 that had not expired prior to the enforcement of the Private Enforcement Act started to run on the day the Act entered into force.15 The amendment has proved important over the past few years, in several cases unrelated to competition law.16

 Any entity with legal capacity that has suffered loss, directly or indirectly (e.g., customers), from a competition law infringement can bring a claim against the infringer.